 If you don’t want cottage cheese lumps in your mousse, simply strain and push the cottage cheese through a sieve to achieve a ricotta-like texture.
 Another option is to blend it until smooth.
 Just be sure to blend only the cottage cheese, not the entire mixture.
 I didn’t do this step this time because I don’t mind the small grains.
 However, I’ve done it before, and the result is noticeably creamier and more similar to the cake filling creams I used to make (as described above).

 This whole-grain-infused dessert can even be compared to a more indulgent version of overnight oats and works well as a filling, protein-rich breakfast.
 The only difference is that you don’t have to leave it overnight—which, admittedly, can be a challenge!
 Still, if you have the patience (or the need) to let it rest, you can skip crushing the biscuits and instead break them into larger pieces or leave them whole, creating a layered dessert rather than mixing everything.
-After a few hours or overnight in the fridge, the texture becomes just as soft and smooth, with the added benefit of clearly defined layers
+After a few hours or overnight in the fridge, the texture becomes just as soft and smooth, with the added benefit of clearly defined layers.

 This dessert is also highly adaptable if you want to make it even healthier.
 For example, you can mix the crushed or powdered biscuits with buttermilk, kefir, or yogurt.
 You may add a dollop of your favorite thick jam—or not.
 Either way, it will be comforting and satisfying.